Traffic rules

 Pedestrian at a crosswalk? → KING! always let go first!

-What this means under the real rules.
+What this means in real life.

 Do you drive up and want to turn, while a pedestrian wants to walk straight ahead on the same road?

-Then you need that pedestrian. give priority.
+Then you need to give priority to that pedestrian.

 After all, the pedestrian goes straight ahead on the same road.

-What this means under the real rules.
+What this means in real life.

 So it's all about one thing: